 You may request us to pay you back by sending us a request in writing.
 If you send a request in writing, send your bill and documentation of any payment you have made.
 It's a good idea to make a copy of your bill and receipts for your records.
-You must submit your claim to us within 12 months of the date you received the service, item, or drug.

 To make sure you are giving us all the information we need to make a decision, you can fill out our claim form to make your request for payment.

-- · You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (Cignamedicare.com/group/maresources) or call Customer Service and ask for the form.
+- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website, cignamedicare.com/group/maresources (Customer Forms) or call Customer Service and ask for the form.